Home Element Metal Vanadium

 Aqueous chemistry is characterized by polymeric species commonly known as isopolyvandates.
 V (IV) is most stable under normal conditions, represented by the halides and vanadyl ion (VO+2).

-V (II) is a milder reducing agent than Ti (III) and stable in an aqueous solution.
+V (II) is a milder reducing agent than Ti (III) and is stable in an aqueous solution.
 In the +1 oxidation state, it is strongly reducing in nature and rapidly oxidized in air and water.

 Chemical Compounds

-Vanadium oxide
+Vanadium Oxide

 Vanadium pentoxide (V2O5) is a commercially important chemical catalyst used for the production of sulfuric acid and electrodes in redox batteries.